diamondburned/tblog/README.md

 #### head.html

 This file contains the head content.
-It uses the [Sakura Dark CSS](https://github.com/oxalorg/sakura) by default.
+It uses the [Sakura framework](https://github.com/oxalorg/sakura) by default.

 #### index.html